• Skip to primary navigation

 See recipe card for quantities.

-Instructions: How to Make Mexican Wedding Cookies with Coconut
+How to Make Mexican Wedding Cookies - Directions

 Combine flour and salt in a bowl and set aside.